TelegramBots/Telegram.Bot/docs/wikis/tests/integ-tests.md

 ## Test Environment Setup

-Create a Super Group and add bot to it as an admin.
+Create a Super Group and add bot to it.
+Promote bot to admin and make sure it has all the permissions.
 This group needs to have another regular(non-admin) member to be used in tests for chat administration methods(such as Kick, Restrict, Unban).
 A super group with 2 testers in it, one admin and the other non-admin member, is enough.

 Bot should have some features enabled, usually through BotFather, in order to pass tests.
 These features are listed below: